Jean Giraud: Influence and legacy

 They said that I changed their life, 'You changed my life', 'Your work is why I became an artist'.
 Oh, it makes me happy.
 But you know at same time I have an internal broom to clean it all up.
 It can be dangerous to believe it.
 Someone wrote, 'Moebius is a legendary artist' I[t] put[s] a frame around me.
 A legend — now I am like a unicorn.

 — Giraud, Burbank, California, 2011, on the idolization accorded to him.

 Long before his death Giraud had already been coined "the most influential bandes dessinées artist after Hergé" by several academic comic scholars, and many artists from around the world have cited him as a major influence on their work.
 Testament to this was the publication of two special homage issues of the French comic journals Casemate (Hors Série 3) and dBD (Hors Série 09) a month after Giraud's death.
-The original "Chihuaha Pearl" album-cover-endowed 84-page Casemate issue featured, aside from an elaborate in-memoriam overview of Giraud's life and career, testimonials from 89 predominantly European comic artists, who often had their testimonials accompanied with their own Giraud/Mœbius-themed art made for the occasion.
-For the 96-page dBD issue, which came in two cover variants, "Giraud, mort d'un géant" ("Giraud, death of a giant") and "Mœbius, Adieu à l'immortel" ("Mœbius: Farewell to an immortal"), over 100 comic artists, this time added with international overseas artists, contributed art as tribute to the deceased artist.
-In January 2013, a similarly executed 64-page homage reverse double cover journal, became the first issue of the newly launched Tonnerre De Bulles! comics journal as issue Hors Série 1, which was followed by a similar 76-page Gir/Mœbius-themed double cover issue (Hors Série 5) in October 2015.
-Both issues were limited to 650 copies.
+The original "Chihuaha Pearl" album-cover-endowed Casemate issue featured, aside from an elaborate in-memoriam overview of Giraud's life and career, testimonials from 89 predominantly European comic artists.
+For the dBD issue, which came in two cover variants, "Giraud, mort d'un géant" ("Giraud, death of a giant") and "Mœbius, Adieu à l'immortel" ("Mœbius: Farewell to an immortal"), over 100 comic artists, this time added with international overseas artists, contributed art as tribute to the deceased artist.

-The testimonials quoted below, gathered from a myriad of other sources, are but a small and far from complete, random selection of all the accolades given to the artist, and presented in no particular order;